WiseLibs/better-sqlite3/docs/api.md

 If `options.start` is a function, it will be invoked at the beginning of each aggregate, using the return value as the initial aggregate value.
 If `options.start` is not a function, it will be used as the initial aggregate value as-is (shown in the example above).
 If not provided, the initial aggregate value will be `null`.

-The `result()` function can be used to transform the final aggregate value.
+The `result()` function can be used to transform the final aggregate value:

 ```js
 db.aggregate('getAverage', {